runtipi/runtipi/README.md

 ## 🛠 Installation

 ### Installation Requirements
-- Ubuntu 18.04 LTS or higher (or Debian 10)
+- Ubuntu 18.04 LTS or higher is recommended.
+However other major Linux distribution are supported but may lead to installation issues.
+Please file an issue if you encounter one.

 ### Step 1.
 Download Tipi
 Run this in an empty directory where you want to install Tipi.